YDD9/YDD9-YDD9.github.io/_posts/2017-11-05-Python-Multiprocessing-and-Multithreading.md

 Working with Cloud, this solution should be nature.

 inside the example code, there is an interesting function functools.partial.
-It is used to re-define your original function to a bew function by changing the orig function input variable. example is **[here](https://www.pydanny.com/python-partials-are-fun.html)**
+It is used to re-define your original function to a bew function by changing input variable of the original function. example is **[here](https://www.pydanny.com/python-partials-are-fun.html)**